csc301-winter-2021/team-project-4-labmotus/deliverable-1/planning.md

 Why is it necessary for the physiotherapist to see live pose estimation?

-- Telemedicine is really restricted, and if you were not to have live pose estimation, the the physiotherapist would have to ask the patient to adjust camera angles and re-upload the video
+- Telemedicine is really restricted, and if you were not to have live pose estimation, the physiotherapist would have to ask the patient to adjust camera angles and re-upload the video
 - Live analysis saves a lot of time for the clinician and allows them to focus on treatment and the patient
 - Do doctors want to take notes per video upload?
   - Would be nice